DeveloperNomis/Medical_Imaging/README.md

 ## 2. Cluster Environment Preparation

 1. The first step to be able to run a model on the bw uni cluster is to create a workspace, where you can store the model and your data.
-If you didn't yet register a worskapce use the following command in the terminal:
+If you didn't yet register a workspace use the following command in the terminal:
-   - ws_register $HOME/workspaces
+   - `ws_register $HOME/workspaces`
 2. Next, you can allocate memory for your workspace with:
-   - ws_allocate ProjectName 200 (replace ProjectName with your specific workspace/project name)
+   - `ws_allocate ProjectName 200` (replace ProjectName with your specific workspace/project name)
    - The number specifies the allocation size (200 means 200 GB) --> Change according to your needs
-   - export WS_MODEL=$(ws_find ProjectName) --> (in our case ProjectName is pixtral)
+   - `export WS_MODEL=$(ws_find ProjectName)` --> (in our case ProjectName is pixtral)
 3. We need to prepare the module and conda-environment (the following steps are used to load the pixtral model from mistral on the bw uni cluster, if you have another model, just adjust the names and paths):
    We use the following commands in the specified order:
-   -  module load devel/miniforge/24.11.0-python-3.12
+   -  `module load devel/miniforge/24.11.0-python-3.12`
    -  source $(conda info --base)/etc/profile.d/conda.sh (load hook for conda)
    -  conda create -p $WS_MODEL/conda/pixtral python=3.10 -y
    -  conda activate $WS_MODEL/conda/pixtral